rahulgoyal030/esccapa-v2/README.md

 # esccapa-v2
-html based game.. a  hackearth challenge question in which our task was to modify the give app we  had t add the functionality to the
+html based game.. a  hackearth challenge question in which our task was to modify the give app we  had tp add the functionality to the app

 this was the list of the task ..which we have to perform